 The B.Sc.
-Eng.
-(Hons.) degree programme is of four years duration.
-The specific field of specialisation is identified by the students at the end of a common programme in the first semester of study.
-The selection for a particular study programme is based on the students’ preference and their performance at the Semester 1 examinations.
+Eng (Hons) degree programme is of four years duration.
+The specific field of specialisation is identified by the students at the end of a common programme in the first semester of study except for two study programmes that have direct entry.
+The selection for a particular study programme is done based on the students’ preference and their performance at the Semester 1 examinations.

-From Semester 2 onwards Mechanical Engineering students are offered field specific course modules.
-The course adopts a semester system to match with the current trends in the education system around the world and the industry.
-Minor revisions to the course contents are being carried out periodically based on the student/staff feedback and the comments made by the personnel from the industry during Department Industry Consultative Board (DICB) meetings.
+From Semester 2 onwards Mechanical Engineering students are offered more field-specific course modules.
+The course syllabi were revised and the semester system was introduced in the year 2000 to match with the current trends in the education system and the industry.
+This was again revised in 2009 and the field selection was brought to the end of Semester 1.
+The two streams; Mechatronics Engineering and Aeronautical Engineering were commenced with the 2015 intake.
+At present, the number of undergraduate students enrolled in the Department per batch is 120 including 10 undergraduates specialising in Mechatronics Engineering stream and another 10 undergraduates specialising in Aeronautical Engineering stream.
+Minor revisions to the course contents have been done periodically based on the student/staff feedback and the comments made by the personnel from the industry during Department Industry Consultative Board (DICB) meetings.
 Therefore, the curriculum can be regarded as up-to-date and relevant.

 Accreditation and Quality Assurance

-B.Sc.
-Engineering degree programme is accredited by the Institution of Engineers Sri Lanka (IESL).
+The B.Sc.
+Eng.
+(Hons.) degree programme is accredited by the Institution of Engineers Sri Lanka (IESL).
 In addition, the Mechanical Engineering degree programme has obtained international recognition through the accreditation of the Institution of Mechanical Engineers, UK (IMechE) and Washington Accord.

-MR Prelis Award for the Mechanical Engineering student who has obtained the highest overall mark with Grade A or above in the examination of the course module ME 4050 Industrial Engineering.
+MR Prelis Award for the Mechanical Engineering student who has obtained the highest overall mark with Grade A or above in the examination of the course module ME4072 Industrial Engineering.

 Prof. G.K.
-Watugala Memorial Award for the Mechanical Engineering student who has obtained the highest overall mark with Grade A or above in the examination of the course module ME 3010 Control Systems and Instrumentation.
+Watugala Memorial Award for the Mechanical Engineering student who has obtained the highest overall mark with Grade A or above in the examination of the course module ME3012 Control Systems and Instrumentation.